 (208) 332-3570 ext.
 2330

 SOUTH CENTRAL IDAHO – Blaine, Camas, Cassia, Gooding, Jerome, Lincoln, Minidoka and Twin Falls counties

-- Milk production for Idaho was up 3.5 percent from April 2017 to April 2018, producing an additional 42 million pounds of milk — more than a million pounds daily.
+- Milk production for Idaho was up 3.5 percent from April 2017 to April 2018, producing an additional 42 million pounds of milk.
 Rick Narebouts, CEO of Idaho Dairymen’s Association, estimates that Idaho produces about two million excess pounds daily.
 Businesses expanding production of dairy products will help alleviate some of the over-production.
 Source: National Agricultural Statistics Service

 - Blaine County School District approved its $55.6 million budget for the upcoming academic year, up $1.7 million from the previous year.
 Projections of health insurance premiums indicate an increase of 3.2 percent next year.
 The school district no longer covers administrators’ families but continues paying premiums for the administrators.
 The teachers and administrators will see a 1.25 percent increase to base salaries but will have to contribute .5 percent more personally toward retirement.
 Source: Idaho Mountain Express